zhoupgit/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 The snapshot is immediately deleted.
 You may need to clear your browser cache or use a private or incognito browser to confirm this.

-### Export a dashboard as JSON

-The dashboard export action creates a Grafana JSON file that contains everything you need, including layout, variables, styles, data sources, queries, and so on, so that you can later import the dashboard.

-1. Click **Dashboards** in the main menu.
-1. Open the dashboard you want to export.
-1. Click the **Share** icon in the top navigation bar.
-1. Click **Export**.

-   If you're exporting the dashboard to use in another instance, with different data source UIDs, enable the **Export for sharing externally** switch.

-1. Click **Save to file**.

-Grafana downloads a JSON file to your local machine.

-#### Make a dashboard portable

-If you want to export a dashboard for others to use, you can add template variables for things like a metric prefix (use a constant variable) and server name.

-A template variable of the type `Constant` is automatically hidden in the dashboard, and is also added as a required input when the dashboard is imported.
+### Dashboard export

+Grafana dashboards can easily be exported and imported.
+For more information, refer to [Export and import dashboards](ref:export-and-import-dashboards).

 ## Export dashboard as PDF

 You can generate and save PDF files of any dashboard.

-> **Note:** Available in [Grafana Enterprise][] and [Grafana Cloud](/docs/grafana-cloud/).
+> **Note:** Available in [Grafana Enterprise](ref:grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud/).

 1. Click **Dashboards** in the left-side menu.
 1. Click the dashboard you want to share.
-1. Click the **Share** button at the top right of the screen.
+1. Click the share icon at the top of the screen.
 1. On the PDF tab, select a layout option for the exported dashboard: **Portrait** or **Landscape**.
 1. Click **Save as PDF** to render the dashboard as a PDF file.